grafana/grafana-operator/docs/docs/api.md

         <td><b><a href="#grafanaspecingressspecrulesindexhttppathsindex">paths</a></b></td>
         <td>[]object</td>
         <td>
-          A collection of paths that map requests to backends.<br/>
+          paths is a collection of paths that map requests to backends.<br/>
         </td>
         <td>true</td>
       </tr></tbody>